Resources should be allocated based on quality

 The ALF regions are presented on the basis of the proportion of ALF funds they are awarded – the region that receives the most funds is listed first.

 The latest ALF agreement came into effect in 2015.
-In the agreement, national government and county councils agreed that as from 2019, 20 per cent of the ALF remuneration for clinical research will be allocated based on the quality of clinical research.
+In the agreement, national government and regions agreed that as from 2019, 20 per cent of the ALF remuneration for clinical research will be allocated based on the quality of clinical research.

 The main purpose is to identify, highlight and reward good examples.
-In this way, county councils that are able to distinguish themselves through their quality work can serve as role models.
+In this way, regions that are able to distinguish themselves through their quality work can serve as role models.
 The long-term goal is to lift all of Sweden’s clinical research.

-The Swedish Research Council is responsible for evaluating the quality of clinical research conducted in the seven county councils covered by the ALF agreement.
+The Swedish Research Council is responsible for evaluating the quality of clinical research conducted in the seven regions covered by the ALF agreement.
 The national ALF steering committee has determined the starting points applicable in the evaluations.

 The list presents the proposals that form the basis for the evaluations.